Decodon verticillatus (L.) Elliott

 Origin - Native to the U.S.

 Other info. - This plant is uncommon in Missouri, with natural populations only reported from four counties thus far.
 It is far more common to our east, particularly in the upper Midwest and along the eastern seaboard.
 In Missouri, these plants have the peculiar habit of often growing on or among logs floating at the margins of swamps and ponds.
 When in flower it can be quite showy.
 The stems and seeds are a food source for muskrats and waterfowl.
+The "loosestrife" of the common name should not be confused with the "purple loosestrife" of invasive notoriety.
+Swamp loosestrife is a completely different, well-behaved, native plant.

 Photographs taken at Shaw Nature Reserve, Franklin County, MO, 7-23-2011, and Duck Creek Conservation Area, Stoddard County, MO, 8-12-2015 (SRTurner).